Kvvvvvvvvv/OrganChain_Web2/README.md

 ## API Endpoints

 - `GET /api/matches` - Get all matches from blockchain
+- `GET /api/records` - Get all simple records from blockchain
+- `GET /api/transaction/<tx_hash>` - Get detailed information about a specific transaction
 - `POST /api/matches` - Add a new match to blockchain

+## Viewing Blockchain Data

+To view detailed blockchain transaction information:
+1. Access the "Blockchain Info" page from the dashboard
+2. Or visit the API endpoints directly
+3. Or check transactions directly in Ganache

+See [HOW_TO_VIEW_BLOCKCHAIN_DATA.md](HOW_TO_VIEW_BLOCKCHAIN_DATA.md) for detailed instructions.

 ## Default Accounts